coleifer/peewee/docs/new/quickstart.rst

    user = User.get(User.username == 'charlie_admin')
    print(user.id, user.username)

-Retrieve multiple rows with :py:meth:`~Model.select`.
+Retrieve multiple rows with :meth:`~Model.select`.
 The result is a lazy query - rows are fetched only when you iterate:

 .. code-block:: python